Book Practices for Feedback

 -Are there any typos, errors, or problems?

-The sections are a little bit long, so I am making a menu at the top which will take you to any of the six practices on separate pages.
-Or you can just scroll through them all.
+The sections are a little bit long, so I am making a menu at the top which will take you to any of the practices on separate pages.
 I am also including the introduction to give you a feel for the book.

 The title is undecided right now!
 I was going to call it: Compassionate Fire: Recovering Our Voices and Healing Past Traumas.
 However, I discovered there is another book called Compassionate Fire.
 So that is why there is some discrepancy on titles and headers.